-1) Possibility of unauthorized parties intercepting information about available services and devices.
+1) Possibility of unauthorized parties intercepting device information.

 The products use MDNS to advertise services and device information.

 If you do not want unauthorized parties to be aware of this information, the rendezvous service should be disabled using Web Image Monitor or the mshell.